MovieLabs/OMC/README.md

 These three files are used to generate two sets of self-contained HTML documentation pages, one for OMC (including CW) and one for OMD (including OMC and CW).
 The HTML documentation shows many of the object properties of a class in a diagram; however, not all relationships are shown that way, so it is important to look at the References section on each page as well.

 The generated documentation is included in this repo as two zip files, one for OMC and one for OMD.
-Browsable versions are available at <<**NEED LINKS FROM DAMON >**>>
+Browsable versions are available online for [OMC](https://movielabs.com/prodtech/omc/v2.0/omcDoc/) and [OMD](https://movielabs.com/prodtech/omc/v2.0/omdDoc/)

 ### Structure